USER MANUAL FOR

 Updated December 23, 2020

 This manual is issued to inform applicants for federal and non-federal grant assistance of the procedures that must be followed to comply with Presidential Executive Order (E.O.)
 12372 signed by President Reagan on July 24,1982 and State Executive Order 2013-09 signed by Governor Brewer on October 28, 2013.

 The procedures set forth in this manual supersede all procedures previously issued.
 These procedures are effective March 1, 2015.
-As of April 2020, The Economic Recovery Management Team (ERMT) will continue to carry out provisions of State Executive Order 2013-09.
+As of April 2020, the Grants & Federal Resources Team (GFRT) will continue to carry out provisions of State Executive Order 2013-09.

-If you have questions, please email Matthew Hanson, Assistant Director, at OSPB, at [email protected].
+If you have questions, please email Andrea Hightower, Grants & Federal Resources Team Manager, at OSPB, at [email protected].